If you prefer to print out the whole supervision instruction, please find the pdf version in the section of supervision on RM03 Moodle page.

 - Once NetLogo opens the model, within the interface tab, click on the

-button.
+setupbutton.
 You should the world load the various rasters and begin to show a view of Sejong.
-If the switchshow roads
+If the switchshow roadsis set to true the world will also display the roads on the world view.

 -